 The videos and statistics on the predators can be viewed on the cacophony portal.

 This provides the easiest, most effective and most cost effective way of monitoring predator numbers.
+These claims are backed up by the initial results from a Lincoln University study into the effectiveness of these thermal cameras.
+This study showed that these cameras are

 This thermal camera can work online or offline.
 If the camera is within cellphone coverage then the videos will be uploaded to the cloud as they are recorded.
 If the camera is not within cell phone range then the videos are stored locally and will be uploaded, either when the camera is bought back into cell phone reception, or they can be wirelessly transferred from the camera to a phone using app called sidekick (read more about sidekick).